deltaepsilon/jupiter/GTD.md

 ## In Progress

-- [ ] Move `useDirectory` to a shared context to prevent out-of-sync errors
 - [ ] Complete indexing of directory
 - [ ] Download media items while updating filesystem index
 - [ ] Create FilesystemDb queue to handle media items